Have you found yourself in a dispute with a supplier, an employee, a customer or another organisation and you need legal

 In addition, you may require independent legal advice to deal with employee misconduct.
 A poor workplace investigation can have many negative consequences.
 Our involvement, as independent experienced workplace investigators, can ensure a timely response with a process that is effective and conducted fairly.

-For more information on employment issues, such as preparation of policies, contracts, engagement of contractors, and redundancies, see our Employment Law page.
+For more information on employment issues, such as the preparation of policies and contracts, engagement of contractors, and redundancies, see our Employment Law page.

 Insolvency and administration

 As a business owner, what are your rights, risks and obligations associated with insolvency or going into administration?
 We can help you with all aspects of the law regarding insolvency and administration, including:

-- what to do if you think you are at risk of being made insolvent
+- advising you what to do if you think you are at risk of being made insolvent

 - helping you understand your rights and obligations once you have been made insolvent

 - acting for liquidators and other insolvency practitioners before the courts

 - advising liquidators, creditors and others in relation to insolvent transactions (e.g. preference claims and uncommercial transaction claims)

 - acting for liquidators and trustees, and directors in relation to public examinations